ArthurCRodrigues/djangoLearning/LVL_1/readme.md

 **IMPORTANT**: After creating your application, add your app's name to the \`INSTALLED_APPS\` list in \`settings.py\`.
 ## Django Views
 Django views are python functions that take HTTP requests and return HTTP response, like HTML documents.
+A web page that uses Django is full of views with different tasks and missions.

+Views are usually put in a file called `views.py` located on your app's folder.

 ## Mapping Views to URLs